operard/oracle-cloud-tutorial/howto_deploy_spark_oke.md

-# How to deploy Spark Standalone in Oracle Cloud (OCI) ?
+# How to deploy Spark in Oracle Cloud Kubernetes (OKE) ?

-The following walk-through guides you through the steps needed to set up your environment to run Spark and Hadoop in Oracle Cloud Infrastructure.
+The following walk-through guides you through the steps needed to set up your environment to run Spark in Kubernetes in Oracle Cloud Infrastructure.

+## Deploy Kubernetes Cluster

+Connect to Oracle Cloud Console to deploy a K8s Cluster.

-## Prerequisites
+## Install Kubectl

-You have deployed a VM 2.1 or + with Oracle Linux 7.9 (OEL7) in Oracle Cloud Infrastructure (OCI).
+You must deploy kubectl to connect to OKE Cluster.

+You can check the documentation [here](https://kubernetes.io/docs/tasks/tools/)

 - The installation of Oracle Linux 7.9 is using a JVM by default.
 - You have access to root either directly or via sudo.
 By default in OCI, you are connected like "opc" user with sudo privilege.